YuchenS1/fatal-police-shooting/README.md

 Run `idyll build`.
 The output will appear in the top-level `build` folder.
 To change the output location, change the `output` option in `package.json`.

-### Deploying

-Make sure your post has been built, then commit the `docs` folder to your project repository.
-It will be available at [cse412-21sp.github.io/your-repo-name/]().
-For example, you can view the sample embedded Tableau, vega-lite, and d3 charts at [https://cse412-21sp.github.io/Final-Project-Template](https://cse412-21sp.github.io/Final-Project-Template).

 #### Acknowledgements

 This template was adapted from the initial Scrollytelling template for Idyll.
 The code and visualization examples were adapted from the [final project template](https://github.com/cse412-21w/project-demo) created for a previous offering of CSE 412.